rstammdev/qtxt/qxdialogheaderbox/README.md

 # QxDialogHeaderBox

-A reusable Qt6 widget for creating **dialog headers** with an icon, title, subtitle, and description.
+A widget that presents an icon, title, subtitle, and description in a layout that is appropriate to the current widget style.